Long-Term Preparation: Staying

 • High-quality friendships come from being a high-quality person, which is why the rules of success and happiness still apply even if the world nearly ends.

-Make sure you’ve stockpiled paper guide books for the situation and skills you plan to use.
+Make sure you’ve stockpiled paper guidebooks for the situation and skills you plan to use.

 Lifestyle changes